chanyaz/ewe-android-hack/README.txt

 6. You should now be able to build the APK and then install on a device or emulator.

+/////////////////////////
+Code Style

-7. If you're committing code, use the Mobiata Java codestyle which is found in common/MobiataIntellij.xml.
+1. If you're committing code, use the Mobiata Java codestyle which is found in common/MobiataIntellij.xml.
 You must copy this file in to your AndroidStudio codestyle preferences folder, which on a Mac will most likely be found in your home directory's 'Library/Preferences' folder: